XRPhone/xrphone-docs/docs/v1/developer-portal/custom-app-tutorial.md

 >[!NOTE]
 ><b>Where do I find my apps Webhook Url?</b><br>
 The **Webhook Url** should point to your remote server which hosts the custom app API.
-The XRPhone platform will send webhook POST requests to your app API server. \n\n**For example:** `https://api.my-app.com/xrphone/webhook-callback`\n\nIn the example above the developer configured a host called `api.my-app.com` with a `POST` endpoint resource located at path `/xrphone/webhook-callback`. \n\nYou will use any host and any resource path you wish to use.
+The XRPhone platform will send webhook POST requests to your app API server. **For example:** `https://api.my-app.com/xrphone/webhook-callback`.
+In the example above the developer configured a host called `api.my-app.com` with a `POST` endpoint resource located at path `/xrphone/webhook-callback`.
+You will use any host and any resource path you wish to use.
 Just make sure you provide that in this field.
 This is where XRPhone will send the webhook requests like `INVOICE_LOOKUP` and `INVOICE_PAYMENT`.

 **Webhook Url**
 `<YOUR_WEBHOOK_URL>`